minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Citizens United v.
 Federal Election Commission (FEC), which treated the question of whether Congress has the authority to limit independent expenditures by corporations.
-Campaign contributions are usually structured as individual and Political Action Comittee (PAC) contributions in the Center for Responsive Politics data#footnote("to be found under https://www.opensecrets.org").
+Campaign contributions are usually structured as individual and Political Action Comittee (PAC) contributions in the #cite(<opensecretskoch>, form: "prose") data.
 Contributions over 200 USD by natural persons (or their family members) who work in the industry are individual contributions @griers.
-PACs are comittees representing corporation or labor interests @OpenSecretspac.
+PACs are comittees representing corporation or labor interests @Weschle_2022a.
 The Citizens United
 v.
 FEC case declared that natural and legal persons, i.e. persons and corporations have the same campaign spending rights when it comes to the US congress @foreman[p.194].
-In essence, this case enabled independent expenditures which are election related to become unlimited @citizen.
+In essence, this case enabled independent expenditures which are election related to become unlimited#footnote("United States Citizens United v.
+Federal Election Commission, January 21, 2010").

 // why do candidates need contributions?  -  improve election values Even if campaign contributions have risen over time, the reason as to why